 The other short cut you can make when making a homemade curry is to use frozen onions, frozen ginger and frozen garlic.
 No peeling or chopping again cuts down the cooking time of making homemade, simple curry.

-We've collated our Top 6 Quick Curry Recipes below, all of which can be on the table in under 30 minutes.
+See below for 8 of our favorite quick curry recipes - all of which can be on the table in 30 minutes.

 This is such an easy and tasty recipe.
 You can use fresh or frozen prawns.
 This will become a family favorite.